 How is a dog diagnosed with psoriasis?
 A veterinarian will look for scaly, dry, red or silver patches of skin that are a source of itching, or that are bleeding and cracked because of excessive itching by your dog.
 The vet may also take a sample of your dog’s skin to examine under a microscope to determine if further testing is necessary.

 How Do I Treat My Dog’s Psoriasis?

-You can also change your dog’s diet to help ease or prevent canine psoriasis.
-Feeding your dog a diet of unprocessed, natural foods can eliminate any allergic reactions that may cause psoriasis.
-Avoid foods heavy in processing that contain more filler than substance (i.e., meat by-products, sugars, corn meal, flour) and feed your dog a food low in carbohydrates and high in fiber.
+Discuss the change of your dog’s diet to help ease canine psoriasis.
+Feeding your dog a diet of unprocessed, natural foods can eliminate any allergic reactions that may aggravate psoriasis.
+Avoid foods heavy in processing that contain more filler than substance (meat by-products, sugars, cornmeal, flour) and feed your dog a food low in carbohydrates and high in fiber.

-Dietary supplements can also help control, contain, or eliminate canine psoriasis.
+Dietary supplements may also help control canine psoriasis.
 Supplements that help support immune function include the following:

 Omega-3 fatty acids

 Additionally, dogs who spend lots of time outside tend to have higher Vitamin D levels and don’t have as many skin disorders as dogs who are inside most of the time.
 Vitamin D supports healthy skin and tissue, so plan to get your dog outside more frequently.